-3.12 On occasion it may be necessary to pay for goods or services from the School/Nursery Fund when the costs should be paid from the School Devolved budget.
-School Fund can be reimbursed by completing an Urgent Payment Request eForm in the Finance system (Integra).
+3.12 On occasion it may be necessary to pay for goods or services from the School Fund when the costs should be paid from the school devolved budget.
+School Fund can be reimbursed by completing a Cheque Requisition Request in the Finance system (Integra).

-It is important to note that Schools/Nurseries cannot use this method of purchasing to avoid Procurement legislation and purchase from a Supplier of their choice.
+It is important to note that schools cannot use this method of purchasing to avoid Procurement legislation and purchase from a supplier of their choice.
 All purchasing by schools is subject to the same legislation, policy and procedure.